Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Michigan Stats and Trends

-- Michigan's games this year have gone over the total in seven out of 13 opportunities (53.8%).
+- Michigan's games this season have gone over the total in seven out of 13 opportunities (53.8%).

-- Michigan is 11-2 against the spread and 12-1 overall in games when it scores more than 9.5 points.
+- Michigan is 11-2 against the spread and 12-1 overall when the team puts up more than 9.5 points.

 - The Wolverines have turned the ball over 11 times, five fewer times than the Bulldogs have forced turnovers (16).